How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 You will have to apply this configuration to each Thinfinity Workspace Primary Broker that you wish to connect to the SQL Database.

-• Next, complete the following fields:
+2. Back to the Database tab, complete the following fields:

 Server Name = SQL Server name\Instance name